MarkEEaton/bot-tutorial-ala/README.md

 ## Basic bot: mybot1.py

-This isn't really a bot yet, but it is a script that sends out a tweet using the Twitter API.
+This isn't really a bot yet, but it is a script that sends out one tweet using the Twitter API.
 Our code is tweeting!

+1. Go to the bot-tutorial-ala folder.
+Click on `mybot1.py` to see the code
-- Clicking `Run` will run the bot.
-A console will appear at the bottom of the screen with the output
+2. Clicking `Run` will run the bot.
+A console (output area) will appear at the bottom of the screen

 ## Basic bot: mybot2.py